JamesAnthonyPino/Gojira/README.md

 Very simple - just checkout the source and run locally.
 There is no build.
 Gojira runs on ES6 JavaScript, which is supported by most modern browsers.
 It uses plain JavaScript, CSS, and HTML, so no preprocessors and transpilers are required.

 ## License
 This software is free and open source and is covered under the generic MIT License.
-See the LICESNE file included in this repository.
+See the LICENSE file included in this repository.